Caste: Nepal

 The Nepali caste system resembles in some respects the Indian jāti system, with numerous jāti divisions with a varna system superimposed.
 Inscriptions attest the beginnings of a caste system during the Licchavi period.
 Jayasthiti Malla (1382–1395) categorised Newars into 64 castes (Gellner 2001).
 A similar exercise was made during the reign of Mahindra Malla (1506–1575).
 The Hindu social code was later set up in the Gorkha Kingdom by Ram Shah (1603–1636).

 Pakistan

 McKim Marriott claims a social stratification that is hierarchical, closed, endogamous and hereditary is widely prevalent, particularly in western parts of Pakistan.
 Frederik Barth in his review of this system of social stratification in Pakistan suggested that these are castes.

 Sri Lanka

-The caste system in Sri Lanka is a division of society into strata, influenced by the textbook varnas and jāti system found in India.
+The caste system in Sri Lanka is a division of society into strata, influenced by the textbook jāti system found in India.
 Ancient Sri Lankan texts such as the Pujavaliya, Sadharmaratnavaliya and Yogaratnakaraya and inscriptional evidence show that the above hierarchy prevailed throughout the feudal period.
 The repetition of the same caste hierarchy even as recently as the 18th century, in the Kandyan-period Kadayimpoth – Boundary books as well indicates the continuation of the tradition right up to the end of Sri Lanka's monarchy.